-An external value is an expression whose value is obtained from the command that invoked the processing of the current project file (typically a gnatmake or gprbuild command).
+An external value is an expression whose value is obtained from the command that invoked the processing of the current project file (typically a `gprbuild' command).

 There are two kinds of external values, one that returns a single string, and one that returns a string list.